Dartmoor Bridge Reserve: Enjoy Riverside Freedom Camping in Hawke’s Bay Countryside

 Major Highlights

-• Dartmoor Bridge Reserve offers scenic riverside camping for certified self-contained motorhomes and campervans, with a maximum stay of two nights.
+• Dartmoor Bridge Reserve offers scenic riverside camping exclusively for certified self-contained motorhomes and campervans, with a maximum stay of two nights.

-Location and Accessibility
+Location and Accessibility of Dartmoor Bridge Reserve

 Facilities and Amenities